 The attack works!
 We should have been less sloppy and added an opening

 <TITLE> tag to match the newly orphaned closing one.
-A good exploit should not leave the page messier than it was before.
+A nice exploit won’t leave the page messier than it was before.

-The tragedy of this vuln is that it proves the site’s developers were aware of the concept of HTML injection exploits, but failed to grasp the fundamental characteristics of the vuln.
-The effort spent blocking an attack (i.e. countering an injected closing tag) not only wasted lines of code on an incorrect fix, but left the naive developers with a false sense of security.
+The tragedy of this flaw is that it shows how the site’s developers were aware of the concept of HTML injection exploits, but failed to grasp the underlying principles of the vuln.
+The effort spent blocking an attack (i.e. countering an injected closing tag) not only wasted lines of code on an incorrect fix, but instilled a false sense of security.
 The code became more complex and less secure.

 There’s an ancillary lesson here in terms of automated testing (or quality manual pen testing, for that matter).
 A scan of the site might easily miss the vuln if it uses a payload that the filter blocks, or doesn’t apply any attack variants.
 This is one way sites “become” vulnerable when code doesn’t change, but attacks do.